yasserqureshi1/Sneaker-Monitors/README.md

 - All shopify sites (e.g. Palace Skateboards, Hanon Shop, OVO, shopnicekicks.com, BDGA Store, Noir Fonce, Travis Scott, etc.)
 - Supreme
 - Nike SNKRS (Supports 42 countries - see the associated README file)
-- Footsites (currently only Footlocker US and UK)
+- Footsites (Footlocker UK, US, CA and AU)
 - Ssense
 - Zalando (UK)
 - Off-Spring (UK)
 - Solebox

 ## Installation
-To install the modules, use the command:
+To install the modules, use the command in terminal (Mac or Linux) or command prompt (Windows):
 ```
 pip install -r requirements.txt
 ```

-The dependencies that will be installed are:
+This will install the following dependencies that are needed for the monitors:
 ```
 requests
 urllib3